How cold is too cold for your dog?

 Type of Coat:

 Some pups just come better equipped for chilly weather.
-What might come to your mind immediately is a husky, or Newfoundland due to their big fluffy coats.
+What might come to mind is a Husky or Newfoundland, due to their big fluffy coats.
 Dogs with coats similar to these will be able to better withstand the cold and will enjoy to frosty air.
 A canine with a shorter or thinner coat might not be as apt to love snow.
 With coats such as these the body heat is not trapped as easily meaning the dog becomes cold easier.

 Age and Health:

 Puppies and older dogs will be more at risk of getting cold depending on their body's ability to regulate body temperature and health issues.
-You wouldn't leave a baby or an elderly person out in the cold so take the same approach with your pet!
+You wouldn't leave a baby or an elderly person out in the cold, so take the same approach with your pet!
 Cold weather can aggravate existing conditions such as arthritis in your older dog.
-If your pet has issues standing up or sitting down keep a close eye on them even on backyard bathroom trips as it can be icy on those patios!
+If your pet has issues standing up or sitting down, keep a close eye on them even on backyard bathroom trips- it can be icy on those patios!

 Size of Dog:

-Small dogs will have a lot lower cold tolerance than a large Bernese mountain dog.
-With small dogs being closer to the ground they're usually closer to a source of cold whether it be snow or rain!
-If your small dog has is short haired then they might not be a fan of the winter months.
+Small dogs will have a lot lower cold tolerance than something like a large Bernese mountain dog.
+With small dogs being closer to the ground, they're usually closer to a source of cold, whether it be snow or something else like rainwater!
+Keep an eye on your dog if they're on the smaller side, especially during the winter months.

 Tips and Tricks:

-If your dog does begin to shiver, whine, seems weak, or starts looking for places to burrow while outside quickly move them inside and wrap them in a warm towel and blanket.
+If your dog does begin to shiver, whine, seems weak, or starts looking for places to burrow while outside, quickly move them inside and wrap them in a warm towel or blanket.
 If you suspect your pet has hypothermia or frostbite, get them to the vet as soon as possible.

 As always, if you ever have any concerns about your pet take them to the vet to have your questions answered.
 FurHaven is not responsible for any harm or injuries that happen to a pet due to cold weather.
 This info is only to be used as suggestions and not direct instructions.